schoeberl/chisel-lab/lab8/README.md

 # Lab 8 and 9: Multiplexed Seven-Segment Display

 This lab is your next step towards your vending machine.
 It is described in more detail in the [Vending Machine Specification](https://cn.inside.dtu.dk/cnnet/filesharing/download/e712d72e-278e-4fef-a6ed-03eb20134acc), Exercise 2.

-## Below old text, update it

-The circuit consist of the seven-segment decoder and the test circuit.
+The circuit consist of the multiplexed seven-segment display.
-The test circuit shall drive the seven-segment display with a counter to show all possible values.
-The counter shall count at a frequency of around 2 Hz for easy following by a human.

-For a start you can connect the clock input to a button for manual clocking.
-However, the final solution shall use the 100 MHz clock and additional hardware is needed to produce the 2 Hz timing.

-Reuse your table from last week (lab5) and add it to ```SevenSegDec.scala```.

-The test circuit shall be implemented in ```XXX.scala```.
-You need to instantiate the ```SevenSegDec``` module, add your test circuit, and connect the module.

-A simple test is provided, which you can run with
+The switches are used as input for the four digits.
+Similar to last lab you need to generate timing with counter to switch the display and drive the multiplexer.

+Reuse ```SevenSegDec.scala``` from Lab 6.

 ```
 sbt test
 ```

 and explore the waveform with GTKWave.
+The test runs just for 100 clock cycles.
+To see any useful results you need to switch your multiplexer with a high frequency (your counter counts only up to maybe a single digit number).

-When you are happy with the test results, generate Verilog with:
+When you are happy with the test results, change your maximum count value for about 1 kHz, and generate Verilog with:

 ```
 sbt run
 ```

-Then create a Vivado project for the 7-segment display test, synthesize your design, and configure the FPGA.
+Then create a Vivado project for the display test, synthesize your design, and configure the FPGA.

-An .xdc file (```xxx.xdc```) with the pin definitions is available.
+An .xdc file (```display.xdc```) with the pin definitions is available.
 For more information look into the
 [Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start?redirect=1)
 documentation.
 You can also find the pin definitions in the